-- Provisions in the code, which present the approach to borrowing in advance of need in order to profit from additional sums borrowed, have been strengthened.
+• Provisions in the code, which present the approach to borrowing in advance of need in order to profit from additional sums borrowed, have been strengthened.
 The relevant parts of the code have augmented to be clear that borrowing for debt-foryield investment is not permissible under the Prudential Code.
-This recognises that commercial activity is part of regeneration but underlines that such transactions do not include debt-for yield as the primary purpose of the investment or represent an unnecessary risk to public funds. - Proportionality is included as an objective in the Prudential Code.
-Provisions have been added so that an authority incorporates an assessment of risk to levels of resources used for capital purposes. - Capital strategies are required to report investments under the following headings: service, treasury management and commercial investments.
+This recognises that commercial activity is part of regeneration but underlines that such transactions do not include debt-for yield as the primary purpose of the investment or represent an unnecessary risk to public funds.

+- Proportionality is included as an objective in the Prudential Code.
+Provisions have been added so that an authority incorporates an assessment of risk to levels of resour - authority incorporates an assessment of risk to levels of resources used for capital purposes. - Capital strategies are required to report investments under the following headings: service, treasury management and commercial investments.